Kartik-gawd/HTTP_Hosting/README.md

 - NEVER run this server as the root or Administrator user.

 ## On the positive side:

-Running a simple HTTP server strictly within your local network (LAN) **without port forwarding does not** expose it to the public internet.
-This means devices outside your home or office network cannot access it, and typical LAN isolation on home routers prevents external attacks.
+Home routers usually have **port forwarding off by default** for safety so the typical LAN isolation on home routers prevents external attacks.
 For local testing, this setup is generally safe as long as you trust the devices on your network and avoid handling sensitive data.

 ---